BlueBrain/SimulationTutorials/HBPSchool2016/README.md

 Please **ignore** all **update requests** from the OS inside the VM.

+### FAQ

+* if you get errors while running the VM regarding '64-bit' or 'VT-x', try to run the VM on the Google drive with '32bit' in the filename

 ## Support

 If you have any questions/comments regarding this tutorial,